Employee Insight v.s Customer Insight?

 4. Ensure customer and employee insight is timely and actionable

-Those responsible for customer experience can, at a glance, see how consumers rate the service they are receiving, with the ability to drill down to identify and address any potential issues.
-We need similar capabilities in the employee insight space.
+In the comparison between employee insight v.s customer insight, those overseeing customer experience can quickly discern how consumers perceive the service they receive.
+They have the capability to delve deeper to pinpoint and resolve any underlying issues We need similar capabilities in the employee insight space.
 Timely information needs to be available to HR as well as business managers.
 Data from different sources across the company should be integrated and displayed in a way that is easy to understand and relevant to individual managers.
 An aggregated, up-to-date view of employee insight data that is accessible anytime, from any device, can not only help HR inform its own operations, but also be part of more strategic companywide decision making.

 Improving the customer experience and retaining the best talent regularly rank in surveys as the top two issues that keep senior management awake at night.
 So, it seems appropriate that best practice learnings from the way many companies are successfully cultivating customer engagement should also be applied to enhance employee insight.